RealOfficialTurf/ArrayLang/README.md

 ## How to use

-Download the html page and open the html page.
+Download both the html page and the js file, then open the html page.

 Write some code in the top textbox.